 Learn how to automate repetitive business tasks using PowerShell's "for," "foreach," "while" and other loop types.

-A PowerShell “for” loop is a core scripting tool that allows you to execute a block of code multiple times.
-Whether you’re automating system tasks or processing data, understanding how to write a “for” loop in Windows PowerShell — and how it compares to other types of PowerShell loops — will streamline your scripting and improve efficiency.
-In this PowerShell guide, we’ll explain how to use the “for” loop, “foreach” and “ForEach-Object” loops, and the “while,” “do-while” and “do-until” loops.
-We’ll also share expert-backed tips for making the most of these loop types and provide solutions to common pitfalls.
+A PowerShell “for” loop is a core scripting tool that lets you execute a block of code multiple times.
+Whether you’re automating system tasks or processing data, understanding how to write a “for” loop in Windows PowerShell — and how it compares to other loop types — can streamline your scripting and make it more efficient.

 The “for” loop in PowerShell follows a specific syntax structure that makes it both powerful and easy to understand.
-“For” loops are typically used to prompt a computer to iterate through a set of commands a specified number of times, either to step through an array or object or to repeat the same block of code as needed.
-This script is useful when “you know exactly how many times you want to do something,” said Siva Padisetty, who worked on the development of PowerShell when he was a director at Microsoft in the early 2000s.
+“For” loops are typically used to run a block of code a set number of times, whether you’re stepping through an array or repeating the same task.
+Siva Padisetty, who worked on the development of PowerShell when he was a director at Microsoft in the early 2000s, explained that this construct is especially useful when you know exactly how many times you want to do something.

 A “for” loop is constructed using three main components: